-I always made sure I had a local sim card with access to data whenever I was travelling alone, it helped give me a sense of security and anyone who knows me, knows that my sense of direction isn’t the best.
+I always made sure I had a local SIM card with access to data whenever I was travelling alone, it helped give me a sense of security and anyone who knows me, knows that my sense of direction isn’t the best.

-Engaging in conversation with fellow travelers and seeking guidance from locals will further enhance your experience and ensure a smoother journey.
+Engaging in conversation with fellow travellers and seeking guidance from locals will further enhance your experience and ensure a smoother journey.
 While petty crime may exist in tourist hotspots like Athens or crowded areas, exercising common sense and vigilance will help mitigate any risks.

 Is Greece good for solo travel?

 Yes!
-I think Greece is a perfect destination for solo travel because there is plenty of opportunity to meet other travellers and it’s just all round a beautiful place so everyone seems to be in a great mood.
+I think Greece is a perfect destination for solo travel because there is plenty of opportunity to meet other travellers and it’s just an all round a beautiful place so everyone seems to be in a great mood.